Sunday, January 1, 2012

 As I watched the credits I was excited to find part of the dances were choreographed by Madame Simkie!
 'Simkie' was a long-time dance partner of Uday Shankar in his company!
 Shankar's dance style stamp is clearly evident in the two lovely dances from the film below.
 The choreography has many influences from the dances of Kerala (like Mohiniattam and Kathakali) that give it a lilting, spiraling touch with no sharp or geometric lines.
 Simple, but very lovely, and a great example of what Uday Shankar's dances must have been like!
 I'm quite positive that Vinod Chopra must have choreographed the British ballroom dance seen in the film.

 Court Dance - What a strange yet beautiful dance this is!
 I hated it when I first saw the film a few years ago, but it's grown on me more and makes more sense now given the Uday Shankar connection.
 It's a stage/court dance done for the king and queen and while it features some eccentrically dressed male dancers (looks like the costume designer was going for a Kathakali/Kerala folk influence, but what's with the big, fluffy wig?), the group of female dancers are my favorite with their graceful, soft movements choreographed into nice patterns.
 The female soloist is introduced with rising flames at 36:22 and has a truly ugly costume!
 Last, don't forget to note the most bored drum player ever at 34:33.
 (The color version of this dance in the US version is available here).
+The black and white version videos have been removed so I have embedded the color (US) versions below.

 Climax Dance - Placed right before the climax of the film, this dance is annoyingly interspersed with military action clips.
 Like the first dance above, it looks just like something Simkie would have choreographed.
 The movements are simple but beautiful, and I spy some slight Mohiniattam and Kathak influences throughout.
 (The color version of this dance from the US version is available here).
+The black and white version videos have been removed so I have embedded the color (US) version below.

 So who is the main female dancer in both of these numbers?
 I've speculated for some time that it is Kathak exponent Roshan Kumari given that she is credited as having danced in this film.
 However, now having given some screencaps a closer look I'm not so sure!
 Take a look: